Windows Security and Pathways Security Features

 Unfortunately, this means that Smartscreen typically warns users about any app from an independant developer or small company, especially for apps that are designed to run across multiple versions of Windows, which are not eligible for distribution in the Windows store.
 Similarly you may get warnings about new versions of apps that haven't been distributed much yet.
 To read more about this problem, here are some references:

 Pathways is an app distributed by a small company, and it is not available from the Windows store.
-To be distributed through the store, Pathways would have to be upgraded to meet standards associated specifically with Windows 10.
+To be distributed through the store, Pathways would have to be upgraded to meet standards associated specifically with Windows 10 or 11.
 This would ruin its compatibility with most older PCs (whereas the current Pathways will run on practically any old or new Windows PC).

 Perhaps someday the author of Pathways will rewrite the software to meet Microsofts new conventions, but it would be a significant cost to do so, and inamuch as the software is given away free, that won't happen anytime soon.

-So, if you wish to install Pathways on Windows 10, you must follow the Pathways Install Procedure (in particular the part applying to Windows 10) so that non-store apps are permitted on your PC.
+So, if you wish to install Pathways on Windows 10 or 11, you must follow the Pathways Install Procedure (in particular the part applying to Windows 10 or 11) so that non-store apps are permitted on your PC.
 Or you can choose to use Pathways Direct instead, which doesn't need to be installed, and therefore there is no Smartscreen warning or blocking.

 |Pathways is distributed by Freelance Wizards Inc.|